JaredBalbona/Biased_GWAS_Simulation/README.md

  4. Repeat Steps 1 and 2 to simulate a *new* sample (just be sure to change the simulation seed first!
 And the output location if you won't want to overwrite your original files)

- 5. `Calculate_PGS.sh` and `Run_Calculate_PGS.sh`: These scripts create (in parallel) 144 sets of polygenic scores using 12 sets of summary statistics crossed by 12 sets of simulations.
+ 5. `Calculate_PGS.sh` and `Run_Calculate_PGS.sh`: These scripts create (in parallel) 3,168 sets of polygenic scores using 12 sets of summary statistics crossed by 12 sets of simulations crossed by 22 chromosomes.

- 6. `Compare_PGS_R2.R` Compares the $R^2$ value of each of the 144 PGS's we've created, and displays the results into a user-friendly format.
+ 6. `Compare_PGS_R2.R` Gathers all of the output data and sums PGSs across chromosomes (leaving us with only 144 PGS's in total).
+It then regresses the phenotype onto the VA score, as well as each of the 12 PGSs for that simulation (a little confusing, I know).
+After all regressions have been performed, it gathers the R2 values for each one and places them into a simple 12x2 table.